During the lonely times that were the spring of 2020, we put together a Tour By Car Series to help Western New Yorkers step out safely.

 Stop 4: Buffalo Harbor State Park – 1111 Fuhrmann Blvd

 Next, we’ll take about a ten-ish minute drive over to the waterfront to enjoy some views of Lake Erie at Buffalo Harbor State Park.
 Spanning 190 acres in total, the park encompasses the Port of Buffalo Small Boat Harbor, Gallagher Beach, and Gallagher Pier.
-Complete with a small sitting/resting area that overlooks a set of historic grain elevators, this would be the perfect spot for a picnic on a nice day— with local takeout, of course!
+Complete with a small sitting/resting area that overlooks a set of historic grain elevators, this would be the perfect spot for a picnic on a nice day!

 Bonus: Want to spend more time outside?
 Tifft Nature Preserve is located right on the other side of Fuhrmann Blvd and has plenty of nature trails to explore.

 Once you’ve had enough fresh air at the park, head over to Ohio Street to marvel at the historic Ohio Street vertical lift bridge.
 During its heyday, Great Lake freighters on the Buffalo River used to pass through the bridge to unload at the grain elevator silos, but today it mostly just serves the purpose of leading cars into Buffalo’s Old First Ward neighborhood.